 - They flow back and forth, nurturing both parties in a deep way.

-In short, it becomes Giving a hand (扶/Fú) brings Happiness (福/Fú).
+It becomes Giving a hand (扶/Fú) brings Happiness (福/Fú).

-Visualization: Red rhombus
+Visualisation: Red rhombus

 And it is so versatile to apply to any kind of product: